cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/datetime.md

 GET /events/localTimeFrom=1800
 ```

-Since any overlap is a match with range queries, you can explicitely exclude anything that falls outside of your range using advanced queries.
+Since any overlap is a match with range queries, you can explicitly exclude anything that falls outside of your range using advanced queries.
 The query below will search for events happening in the morning, but that won't start earlier:

 ```
 GET /events/?q=localTimeRange:[0600 TO 1159] NOT localTimeRange:[0000 TO 0559]